NethServer/nethserver-mail-common/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Mail.rst

 Accept message size to
     Use the cursor to select the maximum size of a single email message.
-The server will reject mail larger than the value set, returning an explanatory error.
+The server will reject email larger than the value set, returning an explanatory error.

 Retry sending for